 Long-term Care Quality

-We also found that this facility excelled in our long-term care rating.
-We awarded them an A+ in this area.
-Nursing homes that excel in this category tend to be well-staffed and offer extensive hands on care to patients.
-Once we assessed the quantity of care provided by nurses and other staff, we turned to the facility's vaccination data.
-This facility vaccinated 100 percent of its residents against pneumonia, which is far higher than most nursing homes.
-Clearly, this place is doing something right in this area as it was able to keep its patients out of the hospital.
-In fact, it had less than one hospitalization per 1,000 long-term resident days, which is a remarkably low figure.
+In addition to receiving a great overall grade, this nursing home received an A+ in the area of long-term care.
+Facilities that do well in this category typically are well-staffed and provide extensive hands on care to patients.
+After assessing the amount of care provided by aids and other staff, we next considered the facility's vaccination records.
+This nursing home vaccinated 100 percent of its residents against pneumonia, which is much higher than the vast majority of nursing homes.
+Finally, this facility was able to limit hospitalizations.
+In fact, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low figure.

-Adding to its impressive category scores, this nursing home also excelled in the area of inspections, where it earned an A. Few nursing homes performed better in this area.
-Our inspection grades weigh a host of factors included in a nursing home's inspection reports.
-One key criteria we weigh heavily is the number and severity of deficiencies.
-Facilities with better grades in this category tend to have very few of these severe deficiencies.
-While this place had some minor dings on its government inspection report, it had zero severe deficiencies.
-Severe deficiencies are ones labeled as categories G, H, I, J, K and L. This tells you that CMS didn't deem any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
+Adding to its impressive category scores, this facility also excelled in the category of inspections, where it received a grade of A. Few nursing homes performed better in this area.
+Inspection scores account for a host of factors found on a nursing home's inspection reports.
+One key criteria we rely on is the quantity and severity of deficiencies.
+Nursing homes with higher scores in this area tend to have few severe deficiencies.
+This nursing home received 3 deficiencies on its inspection report, but fortunately none of the deficiencies were considered to be major deficiencies.
+This tells you that the government inspectors did not deem any of the deficiencies to create an immediate risk to patient health or safety.
 Finally, this facility had no substantiated complaints this year from residents, which is an excellent sign.

 Does this page answer your questions about Good Shepherd Community Care and Rehabilitation?